 On appeal, his claims that his responsibility were mitigated by drunkenness and self-defense were again rejected (Commonwealth v.
 McGowan, 189 Pa.
 641, 1899).

 With his execution seemingly assured, the Pardon Board recommended McGowan’s commutation on May 3, 1899.
 The Governor supported the recommendation.
-McGowan’s history of violence created an expectation his execution would be carried out.
+Though McGowan’s history of violence created an expectation his execution would be carried out, the legal indifference to marital violence likely weighed against the application of the full force of the law.